|

 Is Formaldehyde Toxic?
 The Unseen Dangers in Your Home

 Ever stopped to ask, “Is formaldehyde toxic?”
 Probably not.
-But you might if you knew that our homes might be hiding this uninvited guest.
+But you might if you knew how much of it can be lurking in your home.

 Formaldehyde, invisible but potentially affecting our health, is actually all in our homes.